xingcdev/authentication-api/README.md

 `mosha` — A JavaScript test framework provides a testing environment in which we can use our favorite assertion libraries to test the code.

-`chai` — An assertion library which allows to test HTTP calls such as GET request, POST request, etc.
+`chai` — An assertion library which allows to test HTTP calls, such as GET request, POST request, etc.

 ## API Routes